-Cromer hopes to make space for more actors on the spectrum in her role as Matilda, a 17-year-old high schooler with high-functioning autism on Everything's Gonna Be Okay.
+Cromer hopes to make space for more autistic actors in her role as Matilda, a 17-year-old high schooler with autism on Everything's Gonna Be Okay.
 The show comes from creator, writer, and executive producer Josh Thomas (Please Like Me), who plays Matilda's 20-something Australian half-brother, Nicholas.
 He's visiting his family in America when their father announces that he has cancer and dies shortly thereafter, leaving Nicholas as the ill-equipped guardian of Matilda and her 14-year-old sister Genevieve (Maeve Press).
 Like Thomas' previous show, the critically adored Please Like Me, Everything's Gonna Be Okay blends the joy, sadness, and awkwardness of life.
-It also makes Cromer the first actor with autism to portray a lead character in a TV show.
+It also makes Cromer the first autistic actor to portray a lead character in a TV show.

-Thomas said in a BUILD Series interview that while the choice to cast a person with autism in the role of Matilda started as the "ethical and woke" thing to do, "it was so much better to get the authentic person doing the authentic thing."
+Thomas said in a BUILD Series interview that while the choice to cast an autistic person in the role of Matilda started as the "ethical and woke" thing to do, "it was so much better to get the authentic person doing the authentic thing."

 Cromer agrees.
 To her, getting autism right on TV is actually pretty simple — and something Everything's Gonna Be Okay manages to accomplish.
 "It's the best that one show can do, because Matilda is only one character with autism.
 She doesn't represent the entire autistic community, because everyone with autism has different forms of autism or has different levels, different quirks," she says.
 "By hiring an on-the-spectrum actress to play [Matilda], it just makes the performance more accurate and more honest and more respectful."